TiagoBarros01/market-list/README.md

 ### ABOUT THE PROJECT:

-Add items to your shopping list ... delete and add other items
+Add items to your market list (or any other list you want)... delete and add other items.

 Items are saved to LocalStorage😊